webbmaistro/flowdrop/content/blog/google-sheets-automation-tools.md

     answer: "You can send emails to lists, sum up data into Slack messages, pull invoice details into sheets, post to social media, and more.
 Any time data changes in your sheet, you can make something happen."
 ---

-# Google Sheets Automation Tools That Work (No Code Needed)

 Your Google Sheet is just sitting there.
 It's got all your data, but nothing happens with it until you do something by hand.

 What if your sheet could do the work for you?